 4. Build primes.

-A prime is a sequence of six consecutive secure points, which help block your opponent’s checkers.
+A prime is a sequence of consecutive secure points, which help block your opponent’s checkers.
 The perfect prime is a six-prime.
-When you have a prime in place, none of the opponent’s checkers can move past as long as the prime remains intact.
+When you have a six-prime in place, none of the opponent’s checkers can move past as long as the prime remains intact.
 That’s because a checker can’t land on a secured point and can never advance more than six points in a single move.
 No matter how well your opponent rolls, they can’t escape from behind a six-prime.
 An opposing checker trapped behind a prime cannot escape until the prime is broken.
 A prime is more effective deep on your side of the board.
 In fact, if your prime is in your home board and your opponent has a checker on the bar, they forfeit their move, as they are unable to enter on any roll.

 5. Review your strategy on every move.